 ICEUR-Vienna organizes an OSCE-sponsored round table in Tbilisi

-On 27/28 October, ICEUR will convene young experts and political analysts
+On 27/28 October, ICEUR will convene young experts and political analysts from the South Caucasian countries in the Georgian capital.

 Venue: Betsy's Hotel Tbilisi